-- A cumulative GPA at Defiance College of at least a 2.5; - A grade of 'C' or better in NRS 101 or have nurse aide certification; - At least a grade of "C" or better in the following classes: - o BIO 235 Human Anatomy and Physiology I; - o ENGL 125 Composition I - o MATH 105 or higher - o PSY 110 Introduction to Psychology. - o PSY 220 Lifespan Development - NRS 100 Intro to Nursing and Healthcare - Certification in a BLS program from the American Heart Association; - Earn State Tested Nursing Assistant (STNA) certification; - Pass the NLN Preadmission Exam (PAX-RN) and achieve in the 50th percentile in each area tested.
+- A cumulative GPA at Defiance College of at least a 2.5;

+- A grade of 'C' or better in NRS 101 or have nurse aide certification;

+- At least a grade of "C" or better in the following classes:

+- BIO 235 Human Anatomy and Physiology I;

+- o ENGL 125 Composition I

+- o MATH 105 or higher

+- \circ PSY 110 Introduction to Psychology.

+- o PSY 220 Lifespan Development

+- NRS 100 Intro to Nursing and Healthcare

+- Certification in a BLS program from the American Heart Association; - Earn State Tested Nursing Assistant (STNA) certification; - Pass the NLN Preadmission Exam (PAX-RN) and achieve in the 50th percentile in each area tested.
 The PAX-RN tests in the area of Science, Math and Verbal ability.
 Students who do not achieve in the 50th percentile in all areas tested must wait 6 months to retest.
 PAX-RN exam can only be taken two times. - Completed high school Biology with Lab and received a minimum grade of 'B' or, if they received a 'C' in high school Biology they must have an ACT science score of 24 or higher.
-If students do not meet these minimums, they must take BIO 120 and pass with at least a grade of 'C' or better. - Completed high school Chemistry with Lab and received a minimum grade of 'B' or, if they received a 'C' in high school admitted to the Northwest State RN program, they must take CHEM 113 or its equivalent before being admitted at DC into the RN to BSN completion program.
+If students do not meet these minimums, they must take BIO 120 and pass with at least a grade of 'C' or better. - Completed high school Chemistry with Lab and received a minimum grade of 'B' or, if they received a 'C' in high school Chemistry they must have an ACT science score of 24 or higher.
+If students do not meet these minimums, they must take CHEM 113 and pass with at least a grade of 'C' or better.
+Note that if students are exempt from taking CHEM 113 or its equivalent before being admitted to the Northwest State RN program, they must take CHEM 113 or its equivalent before being admitted at DC into the RN to BSN completion program.